 If you’d prefer a Mexican pastry or sweet treat, Garcia Plaza Bakery has everything you can think of.

 Fellsmere is one of the leading producers of watermelon in the state of Florida.
 Other crops are abundant here, as well, including citrus fruits.
 Because of the primary Hispanic workers in agritourism, Fellsmere has a wealth of Mexican restaurants, markets, and other ethnic foods.
+Thanks to that, there are a wealth of delicious Mexican eateries all through town.
+Our favorite is Las Tapatias Mexican Restaurant, where you can get a full belly for around $5-$6 per person.

 Drive-by Blue Cypress Lake, one of the world’s largest osprey nesting sites.
 If you like to fish, know that bass and crappie are the big catches in Fellsmere.
 Fishing here is world-renowned for both saltwater and freshwater.